 - Change the texture of the area.
 Place newspaper, plastic or sandpaper on those favorite areas.

 It can be difficult to break inappropriate elimination habits.
 But early detection and dedicating your time to solving any underlying issues are key to controlling these problems.
-With time and patience, your cat will be happily using her litter box!
+With time and patience, your cat will be happily using his or her litter box!